UX for International Websites: Right to Left Scripts

 What’s an RTL Script?

 An RTL script is a language that's read and written from right to left.
-While English follows the left to the right (LTR) direction when being read and written, several languages follow the right to left (RTL) format:
+While English follows the left-to-the-right (LTR) direction when being read and written, several languages follow the right-to-left (RTL) format:

 Image: a diagram showing what right to left scripts look like